WhatATragedy/whatatragedy.github.io/_posts/2020/03/2020-03-27-How-The-Internet-Works.md

 ```
 [Sourced from networkstraining.com](https://www.networkstraining.com/cisco-show-ip-route-command/)

-take the top line for example, this cisco router has a route for "192.168.3.0/24" via 192.168.1.1 which is out of this routers Serial0/0/0 port.
+Take the top line, for example, this cisco router has a route for “192.168.3.0/24” via 192.168.1.1 which is out of this routers Serial0/0/0 port.
 This router has got this route via OSPF (Look at the codes and the start of the line).
 We can infer from this that there is another router on the other end of the Serial0/0/0 port, with an IP address of 192.168.1.1 that is running OSPF, and that router advertised to our router, it knows how to get to 192.168.3.0/24.

 British Telecoms (BT) is a big Internet Service Provider (ISP) in the UK, they have a lot of customers connecting to their network, if those customers want to communicate, BT will use an IGP to facilitate this.
 Take this diagram as an example.

 ![](../../../contents/images/2020/03/BT_IGP.png)

-2 Customers link into RouterA, RouterA knows about them customers and the routers directly connected, but not anything directly connected to them (ie customer 10.0.0.236, 192.168.0.1 etc.).
-RoutersA-E will share information about customers connected to them via an IGP, for example RouterA would tell RouterB and RouterE it knows how to get to 17.16.29.91 and 192.168.71.1.
+2 Customers link into RouterA, RouterA knows about the customers and the routers directly connected, but not anything directly connected to them (ie customer 10.0.0.236, 192.168.0.1 etc.).
+RoutersA-E will share information about customers connected to them via an IGP, for example, RouterA would tell RouterB and RouterE it knows how to get to 17.16.29.91 and 192.168.71.1.
 RouterE and RouterB would then tell their adjacent routers (RouterD and RouterC).

 ## Routing Protocols on the Internet
-So we've now got a working ISP, and the customers can speak to each other.
+So we’ve now got a working ISP, and the customers can speak to each other.
 What if a BT customer wants to speak to a Virgin Media customer?
 With 4,294,967,296 possible IPv4 addresses, would it be scalable to have every router know about every customer ever?
 Is there a way we can aggregate these customers?
 This is where BGP comes in.

 ### Regional Internet Registries
 Regional Internet Registries (RIRs) are the organisations that handle who owns which IP address and other internet identifiers.
-The internet isn't centralised therefore without RIRs anyone could claim any IP range.
+The internet isn’t centralised therefore without RIRs anyone could claim any IP range.
 If I want to buy some IPv4 space, I need to buy that off a RIR and they will then update their database saying I own X IP range.
-There are 5 RIRs each controlling different regions.
+There are 5 RIRs, each controlling different regions.
 [Info](https://en.wikipedia.org/wiki/Regional_Internet_registry)

 ### Autonomous Systems
 When an internet service provider is speaking to multiple other service providers, they use something called an autonomous system number (ASN).
-This is because different service providers don't want to use names to track who they're speaking to, it's a lot easier to use a simple number.
-Service Providers will go to their Regional Internet Registry and buy a number, for example BT has the number 5400.
-Whenever routers speak between service providers, they use this number to identify who adminsters them.
+This is because different service providers don’t want to use names to track who they’re speaking to, it’s a lot easier to use a simple number.
+Service Providers will go to their Regional Internet Registry and buy a number, for example, BT has the number 5400.
+Whenever routers speak between service providers, they use this number to identify who administers them.

 ### Worked Example
-Okay, BT has registered the IP range 192.168.0.0/24 with RIPE (A Regional Internet Registry) and they now own that range, they already have the ASN 5400.
-RIPE's job isn't to let other people know BT owns that range now, they just keep track, it's down to BT to let people know they own this new IP range.
+BT has registered the IP range 192.168.0.0/24 with RIPE (A Regional Internet Registry) and they now own that range, they already have the ASN 5400.
+RIPE’s job isn’t to let other people know BT owns that range now, they just keep track, it’s down to BT to let people know they own this new IP range.
 So they have to advertise to other ISPs, if they want to send traffic to anyone in the range 192.168.0.0/24, they have to send it to BT.
-BT will ring up their "peers" (Other service providers) and ask if any of them would like to be BGP neighbours.
+BT will ring up their “peers” (Other service providers) and ask if any of them would like to be BGP neighbours.
 BT being quite large will peer with a lot of other service providers and once they have a cable from a BT router to another service provider router.
 They establish a BGP peering relationship, allowing them to advertise IP addresses they own, alongside their ASN number.

 ![](../../../contents/images/2020/03/BIG_BGP_Map.png)

 ## What Does This Look Like?
 ### RouteViews Data
-The university of Oregon has created a non-profit project called RouteViews.
-They have called different service providers and asked them to advertise their routes via BGP to what the university of oregon calls Route Collectors.
+The University of Oregon has created a non-profit project called RouteViews.
+They have called different service providers and asked them to advertise their routes via BGP to what the university of Oregon calls Route Collectors.
 These are stationed across the globe to collect all the BGP information in the global routing table.
 More Information [here](http://www.routeviews.org/routeviews/).
-You can do this yourself by telnet'ing into a collector and writing the command "show bgp ipv4".
+You can do this yourself by telnet’ing into a collector and writing the command “show bgp ipv4”.
 [List of collectors](http://www.routeviews.org/routeviews/index.php/collectors/)

 ## The Global Routing Database
 I Telnet'd to the route collector in AMS-IX and just dumped a bit of the table to show you what it looks like.